 The photos are printed on self-adhesive labels.
 The paper being of ordinary quality, after having pre-cut the images, I passed a blow of Humbrol gloss acrylic varnish.

 If I had to do it again, I would print the entire partition, at least the part above the seats, with the pictures and a frame to position the mirror.
-I could thus stick this mirror comfortably before placing everything into the fittings.
+I could thus stick this mirror comfortably before placing the whole into the fittings.

 After putting the drawbars back in place, I position the fittings on the chassis, I pass the wires through the pivot holes, and I snap the whole.

 I pass the wires through the bogie pivots, and while holding the wires taut enough, so that they do not get caught anywhere, I snap the bogies.

 I solder the wires to the bogie PCB (be careful of the polarity!) and then I gently pull the excess from the top of the fittings — they should slide without too much difficulty.
 I leave a little slack.

 I put the body near the chassis, I pass the wires through the oblong holes drilled in the racks.
 I place the body onto the chassis, but I do not snap it.

 I solder the wires on the lighting strip.
 I stick the strip to spacers with thick double-sided adhesive.

 Note the spacer for the strip provided with its adhesive with its protective paper.
 The steps are painted light wood color.

 With an ohmmeter, I check the electrical continuity between the two bogies, for the same rail line, and the insulation between the two lines of rails.